Lead, South Dakota: Geography

 According to the United States Census Bureau, the city has a total area of 2.06 sqmi, all land.

-Lead has been assigned the ZIP code 57754 and the FIPS place code 36220.

 Two prominent manmade features of Lead's geography are the giant open cut, which was used for surface gold mining by the Homestake Mine, and the resulting ridge nearby built with the non-producing material from the cut.

 Climate

 Lead has a humid continental climate (Köppen Dfb) with warm summers and cold, very snowy winters with the typical extremely variable temperatures of the western Great Plains.

 Its high elevation in the Black Hills makes Lead one of the wettest places in South Dakota and among the snowiest places in the contiguous United States with a mean snowfall of 183.9 in.
 During the cold and snowy winter of 1993–94, a whopping 364.7 in of snow fell and three years later snowfall totalled 324.0 in.
 However, frequent chinook winds mean that most of the enormous snowfall melts during the winter: the highest snow cover on record is 73 in on March 1, 1998 – during a storm that totalled 114.6 in of snow (water equivalent 4.12 in) over six days ending March 2.
 Mean snow depth in January is only 7 in and the median even less at 5 in.
 12.9 mornings can be expected to fall to or below 0 F, with the average window for zero temperatures being December 7 to March 3; on the other hand during winter 12.8 afternoons can be expected to get to or above 50 F. The coldest temperature has been −40 F on February 8, 1936.

 During the spring, weather becomes very changeable with frequent severe storms: the first maximum of at least 70 F can be expected on April 17, but the last spring freeze normally does not occur until May 24.
 The spring is also the wettest season owing to the frequent storms, with the wettest month of May 1965 seeing 14.84 in of precipitation.
 The wettest year – and a South Dakota calendar year record – has been 2013 with 49.52 in and the driest 1936 with 12.84 in.
 Summers are very warm in the afternoon, but mornings are pleasantly cool: frost-level temperatures occurred in July 1921 and in the Augusts of 1910 and 1911, with August 1910 seeing a freak snowstorm of 1.5 in.
-The hottest temperature has been 101 F on July 7, 1936 during a notorious Plains heat wave.
+The hottest temperature has been 101 F on July 7, 1936, during a notorious Plains heat wave.
 Precipitation is lower in summer than in spring, and declines further into the fall and winter as temperatures cool.
 Fall weather is similarly variable in temperature, as is the spring; however, the fall period tends to be less prone to severe weather.